andreadellamonaca/ReferenceCollectionView/README.md

 # RefView

+A system has been designed and developed to populate an SQL database through automatic operations on Google Scholar, Web Of Science, IEEE DL, DBLP, ACM, etc. concerning bibliographical references related to a keyword.
+This project is a web app developed using the Angular framework; It allows the visualization of information sheets and analytics to discover important qualitative and quantitative trends such as the distribution of authors on topics, the main research topics, related keywords or the authors who contribute most to growth in that field.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
 Libraries to be installed: ng2-charts, ngx-filter-pipe, chart.js [Run npm install in order to install all dependencies]